The best short stories of 1922, and the yearbook of the American short story

 The copyright for this book has expired, making it public property.
 Feel free to use it for personal or commercial purposes.

-1 year agoTo be perfectly clear, the pacing is just right, keeping you engaged.
-I will read more from this author.
+1 year agoIf you enjoy this genre, the pacing is just right, keeping you engaged.
+Highly recommended.